GrantFS/continuum/README.md

 toHour($time) : int
 returns hours of the time

+## Others

+getMonthsRange : DatePeriod
+returns 6 months before and after today as a range.

+getWeeksFor : DatePeriod
+Pass in the start of the month, return a range of the weeks in that month.

+get7DatesFrom : DatePeriod
+Pass a start date, return the dates in that week

 firstWeekOfMonth : Carbon
 return the first monday of the first week in that month.